-The Port Stephens Local Environmental Plan 2013 (LEP 2013) provides the primary planning framework for this study.
-The landuse zone for Shoal Bay Holiday Park is the RE2 Public Recreation Zone.
+The Port Stephens Local Environmental Plan 2013 (LEP 2013) provides the primary planning framework for plan of management.
+The land-use zone for Halifax Holiday Park is RE1 Public Recreation Zone.
 The provisions in the LEP with respect to this Zone are as follows: